Carath/javaCrawler/README.md

 ## TODO:

+- Add the feature to search for user given metadata during the crawling phase [mostly done, this just needs to be integrated to the API];
 - Restrict domain names for crawling;
-- Do some extensive testing, in order to be sure the app doesn't break on invalid POST queries;
-- Return a correct HTTP status code in the previous case;
-- Add the feature to search for user given metadata during the crawling phase [mostly done, this just needs to be integrated to the API];